We demand peace!: History

 Vera Mukhina decided to make a sculpture "We demand peace!" in 1950, after learning about the war in Korea.
 Together with her, the creative team worked on the monument: Nina Zelenskaya, Zinaida Ivanova, Sergey Kozakov and Alexander Sergeev.
 Vera Mukhina called her work "agitational sculpture".
-It was specially made by the method of galvano from light metal to facilitate transportation to various international conferences dedicated to the world.
-In 1951, for the composition "Demand Peace!"
-The collective of sculptors was awarded the Stalin Prize of the second degree.
+It was specially made by the method of galvano from light metal to facilitate transportation to various international conferences dedicated to the world peace.
+In 1951, for the composition "We demand peace!", the collective of sculptors was awarded the Stalin Prize of the second degree.

 Two identical copies of this monument were made.
-One of them remained in Moscow and was installed at VDNH near Mira Avenue, and the second one was sent to Pyongyang.
-The Moscow monument stood on VDNKh until 1994, after which the "Museon" was moved.
-There the sculpture stood in incomplete form: only three of the six figures were represented, the rest were stored in the museum's storerooms.
+One of them remained in Moscow and was installed at VDNKh near Mira Avenue, and the second one was sent to Pyongyang.
+The Moscow monument stood on VDNKh until 1994, after which it was moved to the "Muzeon".
+There the sculpture stood in incomplete form: only three of the six figures were represented, the rest were damaged and stored in the museum's storerooms.
 By the beginning of the 2010s the monument was in a bad condition, there were a number of fragments.
-In 2012-2013, the restoration of the sculpture was carried out, the lost fragments were restored according to the gypsum original kept in the Russian Museum.
+In 2012–2013, the restoration of the sculpture was carried out, the lost fragments were restored according to the gypsum original kept in the Russian Museum.

 Description

-The sculptural composition "Demand Peace" includes six figures going in one direction.
+The sculptural composition "We demand peace!" includes six figures going in the same direction.
 Three figures in the middle - a black man, a Chinese and a Russian - go with their hands clasped behind the defeated banners of the German army.
 They symbolize nations that are striving for peace.
 To the left is a blind invalid of war in a shabby European soldier's uniform, to the right - a Korean mother raising a dead child.
 These figures are reminiscent of the victims of the war.
 In front of all there is a beautiful young woman with a child.
 From her outstretched hands flies a pigeon - a symbol of peace.
 This figure, apparently, represents a bright peaceful future, to which humanity aspires.

 The main drawback of the sculptural composition of critics was called its disunity, it does not look like a single whole.
 Art critic S. S. Valerius also noted the ambiguity of the interpretation of the work, in particular, the figure of a woman with a dove.

 Of the six figures, Vera Mukhina herself completely fulfilled only one - a Korean woman with a dead child.
-His plastic wealth and power, this sculpture clearly stands out from the whole composition.
-For its foundation was taken a sketch "Mother with a dead child", made by Vera Mukhina in 1941 under the impression from the first days of the Great Patriotic War.
+With plastic wealth and power, this figure clearly stands out from the whole composition.
+For its foundation was taken a sketch "Mother with a dead child", made by Mukhina in 1941 under the impression from the first days of the Great Patriotic War.
 The sculptor said this about her heroine: "She will go to the partisans - there can be no question of pleading".